AsonCS/AsonCS/README.md

+# AsonCS - Anderson Costa

 # Kotlin Developer for Android and Multiplatform

 -   I'm a native Portuguese speaker, and I also speak fluent English, basic Spanish, and have just started Japanese.
 -   🔭 I’m currently working on Android Development.
 -   🌱 I’m currently learning Kotlin Multiplatform and Japanese.
 -   ⚡ Fun fact: I see myself as a Natural Bodybuilder, and I’m training to be a Triathlon Athlete…

 ### Some technologies that I already worked with